pauladarias/My_Portfolio/week3.md

 ---
-Tuesday 28th April
+### Tuesday 28th April

-* In the morning we focussed on [] workshop:
+* In the morning we focussed on [Modelling the request/response cycle](https://github.com/makersacademy/skills-workshops/tree/master/week-3/process_modelling) workshop:

+   * Process to model exercise : Homepage - Cat page - Mailing list page
+       * The HTTP requests and the data they carry.
+       * The HTTP responses and the data they carry.
+(Resources for this at the bottom of this readme.)
+       * The movement of requests between client and server.
-   * uno
+       * Mouse clicks.
+       * What is displayed in the browser.
+    * Refer to [Diagram on https://makers-cats.herokuapp.com/] image The order that things happen in.

+* MVC pattern and Restful APIs [Week3-Notes]()

+### Wednesday 29th April

+- In the morning: